raygun101/MarkupKit/README.md

 The `value` property is used to associate an optional value with the cell.
 It is similar to the `tag` property of a `UIView` but is not limited to integer values.

-The `checked` property is used primarily with `LMTableView` checkmark selection modes.
+The `checked` property is used primarily in conjunction with `LMTableView` checkmark selection modes.
 This property is set to `true` when the cell is checked and `false` when it is unchecked.

 #### Accessory Views
 MarkupKit adds an implementation of `appendMarkupElementView:` to `UITableViewCell` that sets the given view as the cell's accessory view, enabling the declaration of accessory views in markup.
 For example, the following markup creates a cell that has a `UISwitch` as an accessory view: